-The target of the AIM mission is asteroid 65803 Didymos (1996 GT), an Apollo-type rocky (S-type, for astronomers) near-Earth object (NEO) with a perihelion (minimum distance to the Sun) that is just below the aphelion radius (maximum distance to the Sun) of Earth orbit.
+The target of the Hera mission is asteroid 65803 Didymos (1996 GT), an Apollo-type rocky (S-type, for astronomers) near-Earth object (NEO) with a perihelion (minimum distance to the Sun) that is just below the aphelion radius (maximum distance to the Sun) of Earth orbit.

-Didymos is a binary asteroid; the primary body has a diameter of around 780 m and a rotation period of 2.26 hours, whereas the Didymoon secondary body has a diameter of around 160 m and rotates around the primary at a distance of around 1.2 km from the primary surface in around 12 hours.
+Didymos is a binary asteroid; the primary body has a diameter of around 780 m and a rotation period of 2.26 hours, whereas the Dimorphos secondary body has a diameter of around 160 m and rotates around the primary at a distance of around 1.2 km from the primary surface in around 12 hours.

-At the same time DART’s collision will also leave a sizeable (20 m diameter) crater on Didymoon’s surface.
+At the same time DART’s collision will also leave a sizeable (20 m diameter) crater on Dimorphos’s surface.
 Mapping the shape of this crater will provide unique information to validate the numerical impact models necessary to design asteroid deflection missions in future.
 In addition, it will shed light on on the asteroid’s surface properties and internal structure.
 Is the asteroid a monolithic mass or a rubble pile?
 Is it composed of large or tiny grains?
 Is the subsurface composition identical to the surface one?